How to Start a Prop Trading Firm: Ins and Outs

 Prop trading, short for proprietary trading, refers to trading on behalf of a business or financial institution.

-Originally the term referred to banks and other financial institutions taking speculative positions on markets with their own capital.
-In this way they attempted to generate profits from the rise and fall of financial assets rather than just from commissions or fees.
+Originally, the term referred to banks and other financial institutions taking speculative positions on markets with their own capital.
+In this way, they sought to generate profits from the rise and fall of financial assets rather than from commissions or fees alone.

 These institutions would hire professional traders to place and manage these trades.
-The traders speculated with the capital of the institution in question and were remunerated based on their performance.
+The traders used the institution’s capital and were compensated based on their performance.

 The emergence of retail prop trading

-Most institutional trading activities eventually find their way to the world of retail trading.
-Just like traditional proprietary trading, retail prop trading is a form of trading or investment activity in which a trader or investor is provided with funds by a broker to trade on their behalf and hopefully to make a profit.
+Most institutional trading eventually finds its way into retail trading.
+Just like traditional proprietary trading, retail prop trading is a form of trading or investment in which a trader or investor is provided with funds by a broker to trade on their behalf and, ideally, to generate profits.

-Before a firm provides funds, however, the trader must go through an evaluation process to prove their skills.
-These usually take the form of trading challenges that are conducted in a “paper trading” environment where no real money is at stake.
+Before a firm provides funds, however, the trader must undergo an evaluation process to demonstrate their skills.
+These usually take the form of trading challenges conducted in a “paper trading” environment, where no real money is at stake.

-Successful candidates who pass all the relevant tests are then awarded a “funded account” allowing them to trade on behalf of the firm and earn a share of the profits.
-A prop trading firm only offers access to real funds after a trader completes this trial.
+Successful candidates who pass all relevant tests are awarded a “funded account,” which allows them to trade on behalf of the firm and share in the profits.
+A prop trading firm grants access to real funds only after a trader completes the trial.

-Retail traders are also attracted to prop trading by the wide variety of available asset classes, meaning that they can trade the assets they’re most familiar with, rather than having to trade markets where they may feel they have no edge.
+Retail traders are also attracted to prop trading by the wide variety of available asset classes, allowing them to trade assets they’re most familiar with rather than markets where they may feel they have no edge.
 These asset classes include FX, stocks, indices, commodities, precious metals, and crypto.

 Many retail prop trading firms present their services as a form of trading education.
-CFD traders, by contrast, are not really provided with much in the way of guidance after their accounts are verified and funded.
+CFD traders, by contrast, receive little guidance after their accounts are verified and funded.

-Retail prop traders have to work within the guidelines of the trading challenges they take part in.
-This has the effect of focusing their activities and providing them with trading goals.
+Retail prop traders must adhere to the guidelines of the trading challenges they participate in.
+This focuses their activities and sets trading goals.

-Prop trading is attractive as a business because it’s relatively risk-free when compared to managing a brokerage or financial exchange.
+Prop trading is attractive as a business because it’s relatively risk-free compared with managing a brokerage or a financial exchange.

-Prop trading firms earn revenue from fees or subscriptions that they charge clients in order to access their trading challenges.
-All trading is conducted on demo accounts, and even “funded traders” are usually not directly trading with the firm’s capital directly, the firm copies the trades of funded trades at its discretion.
+Prop trading firms earn revenue from fees or subscriptions charged to clients to access their trading challenges.
+All trading is conducted on demo accounts, and even “funded traders” typically do not trade with the firm’s capital directly; the firm copies their trades at its discretion.

-For these reasons no capital is at risk, either for the trader or the firm, no funds or securities are held, and revenues are dependent on how many traders sign up to the various challenges, rather than being based on volumes and spread markups as with traditional brokers.
+For these reasons, no capital is at risk for either the trader or the firm; no funds or securities are held; and revenues depend on how many traders sign up for the various challenges, rather than on volume and spread markups, as with traditional brokers.

 For these reasons, retail prop trading remains unregulated.
-Unlike CFDs, which are strictly regulated nowadays, prop trading firms are able to attract retail clients without the oversight that CFD brokers are obliged to receive, or the restrictions now imposed on how they offer their services.
+Unlike CFDs (contracts for difference), which are strictly regulated today, prop trading firms can attract retail clients without the oversight that CFD brokers are required to maintain or the restrictions on how they offer their services.

 What may seem like a regulatory loophole has led to an entirely new business model that both traders and brokers seem to be happy to support.